ProgrammerAL/Presentations-2023/2023-07 THAT Conference - Deploying to 1 or More Clouds with Pulumi/presentation.md

 # Stack Outputs

-- Set by
+- Set by You, your code
+- Usable in:
+  - Stack References
-- Usable in `Pulumi.README.md` files
+  - `Pulumi.README.md` files

 ---